 Minuses: Unpredictable flow; also unpredictable visitor count (can be packed or empty, with no rhyme or reason.)

 Sound-bite: “This is all I wanted to do in Hawaii.”

 A popular, user-friendly (but frequently under-rated) stop on the Road to Hana.
 The reason this is so underrated by the other guidebooks is that they came to see it on the wrong day.
-The water source is heavily tapped and diverted above and these falls can be essentially “turned off” by EMI to feed thirsty sugar plantations.
+The water source is heavily tapped and diverted above and these falls can be essentially “turned off” by EMI a relic that used to feed thirsty sugar plantations.
 You can tell if this is worth a stop by looking at the waterfall closest to the road.
 If it is flowing, then you’re in for a treat.

 The first waterfall is literally steps from the road, and has a beautiful pool tailor-made for swimming.
 The bigger second waterfall has multiple places to sit at the bottom and let the water fall on you.
 The last time I was there, a family was sitting under the waterfall, and I overheard the father blissfully claim “this is all I ever wanted to do in Hawaii.”
 I don’t know if I personally would be satisfied with just Waikamoi – but it is a really sweet place, that is so easily accessible without any serious hiking, that for someone doing an unplanned drive-thru, it could be the nicest waterfall they swim in.

 Getting to the second fall requires a scramble up a (usually) mostly-dry stream bed – but unless the water is raging, it is pretty easy (and if the water is raging, don’t even try it!)

 Please be aware of unsafe high water or flash-flooding that can occur in North and East Maui streams.
 This note is found on many articles, if you have not read the flash flood page, taking a minute to do so could save your life.

 View Waikamoi Stream & Waterfalls in a larger map